Procopius: Secret History

 Procopius's now famous Anecdota, also known as Secret History (Ἀπόκρυφη Ἱστορία, Apókryphe Historía; Historia Arcana), was discovered centuries later at the Vatican Library in Rome and published in Lyon by Niccolò Alamanni in 1623.
 Its existence was already known from the Suda, which referred to it as Procopius's "unpublished works" containing "comedy" and "invective" of Justinian, Theodora, Belisarius and Antonina.
 The Secret History covers roughly the same years as the first seven books of The History of the Wars and appears to have been written after they were published.
 Current consensus generally dates it to 550, or less commonly 558.
+Since no author seems to have been aware of this work for centuries, even though Procopius was widely read and quoted, the Secret History appears to have remained unknown for several generations.
+How and when the text was published is unknown.

 In the eyes of many scholars, the Secret History reveals an author who had become deeply disillusioned with Emperor Justinian, his wife Theodora, the general Belisarius, and his wife Antonina.
 The work claims to expose the secret springs of their public actions, as well as the private lives of the emperor and his entourage.
+In recent years, however, other scholars have warned against confusing the account in the Secret History with Procopius' actual opinion.
 Justinian is portrayed as cruel, venal, prodigal, and incompetent.
-In one passage, it is even claimed that he was possessed by demonic spirits or was himself a demon:
+In one passage, it is even claimed that he was possessed by demonic spirits or was himself a demon lord:

 Similarly, the Theodora of the Secret History is a garish portrait of vulgarity and insatiable lust juxtaposed with cold-blooded self-interest, shrewishness, and envious and fearful mean-spiritedness.
+Throughout the Secret History, Procopius both reminds us of Theodora's humble origins and criticizes her lack of moral virtue, reputation, and education.
 Among the more titillating (and dubious) revelations in the Secret History is Procopius's account of Theodora's thespian accomplishments:

+Justinian and Theodora are portrayed as the antithesis of good rulers, with each representing the opposite side of the emotional spectrum.
+Justinian was approachable and kindly, even while ordering property confiscations or people's destruction.
+Conversely, Theodora was described as irrational and driven by her anger, often by minor affronts.

 Furthermore, Secret History portrays Belisarius as a weak man completely emasculated by his wife, Antonina, who is portrayed in very similar terms to Theodora.
 They are both said to be former actresses and close friends.
 Procopius claimed Antonina worked as an agent for Theodora against Belisarius, and had an ongoing affair with Belisarius' godson, Theodosius.

-On the other hand, it has been argued that Procopius prepared the Secret History as an exaggerated document out of fear that a conspiracy might overthrow Justinian's regime, whichas a kind of court historianmight be reckoned to include him.
-The unpublished manuscript would then have been a kind of insurance, which could be offered to the new ruler as a way to avoid execution or exile after the coup.
-If this hypothesis were correct, the Secret History would not be proof that Procopius hated Justinian or Theodora.